bl1te/MCJ-datapack-attempt/README.md

 And no backporting, ever.
 This is my principle:

-> If you are not utilizing the highest stable version, you are wasting opportunities, unless the highest stable version can not be received for free.
+> If you are not utilizing the highest stable version, you are wasting opportunities.
+Unless the highest stable version can not be received for free.
 >
-> If the highest stable version lacks the features which are present in lower version, find an alternative way to achieve these features.
+> If the highest stable version lacks the features which are present in lower version, find an alternative way to achieve those features or give them up.
+They are secondary.
+The core functionality is primary.

 </details>